 Support for climate transformation in agriculture – increasing resilience

 Small farmers in Africa often face major challenges such as deteriorating soil quality and the wide-ranging effects of climate change.
-A joint venture between DEG’s long-standing customer ETG and Parrogate Ginneries Limited aims to provide support with this in Zambia and Malawi – with funding from DEG Impulse.
+A joint venture between DEG’s long-standing customer ETG and Parrogate aims to provide support with this in Zambia and Malawi – with funding from DEG Impulse.

 Source of funding